Notes From a Tiger Daughter

 Something can be learned from stereotypical “Chinese” methods.
 At the same time, there is also merit to “Western upbringing.”
 The best path may lie somewhere in between the two extremes.
 Instead of focusing on the problems with Chua’s methods, I believe we can utilize the best of each culture.
 Sometimes I wish my mother gave me more freedom to make my own decisions and to explore potentially “unsuccessful” endeavors.
 Sometimes I wonder if her strict methods stifled my creativity.
 Ultimately, I believe the best parent will allow his or her child to make some decisions alone, and to wander in the “wrong” direction, as my mother says.
 As kids, we need to make some choices for ourselves, in order to gain independence and free-thinking minds.
 At the same time, encouraging hard work and persistence are incredibly important.
 Such a balance will be difficult to achieve.
 With hard work, creative inspiration, and careful calculations, however, we should be able to do just that.

-Caie Kelley is a sophomore at Miramonte High School in Orinda, California.
-In her free time, she enjoys swimming, piano, and spending time with family and friends.
+Caie Kelley is a 16-year-old high school student living in the San Francisco Bay area.
+In her free time she enjoys public speaking, swimming, running, music, and spending time with friends and family.